Elizabeth Fraser Williamson, Sculptor, Poet, Educator (1914 to 2000)

 Born in Vancouver, British Columbia [maiden name Fraser], she grew up in Ottawa.
 She married David A. Hamilton Williamson (1941-1970) and had three children, Fraser, Sara and Julia.

 At age twelve she was the youngest member of the Ottawa Art Association.
 She studied painting and later on life drawing under renowned painter Goodridge Roberts.
 In 1937 she completed a four-year honours course at the Ottawa Fine Art College under the instruction of classical sculptor Lionel Fosbery.
 Her work in clay sculpture began at around the same time.

 Her pursuit of art during the 1930s included theatre under John Gilmour at Ottawa Little Theatre and modern dance with Gwen Osborne.

 She continued to develop as an artist in the village of North Gower near Ottawa.
 During those years she took painting classes from John Clymer and sculpture classes from Victor Tolgesy.
 In 1963 she began working in concrete.

-Williamson was honoured in 1980 as the first artist to receive the Scarborough Civic Award of Merit, Canada 125 Award for Community Service in 1993.
+Williamson was honoured in 1980 as the first artist to receive the Scarborough Civic Award of Merit and Canada 125 Award for Community Service in 1993.
 In 1995, she received a Lifetime Achievement Award from the City of Scarborough.
 Eight post humus bronze editions have been added to the City of Toronto collection in 2006 by her Estate.

-Pieces of her work can be viewed at the Scarborough Civic Centre Rotunda and Mezzanine, Cedar Ridge Creative Centre and Albert Campbell Library.
+Pieces of her work can be viewed at the Scarborough Civic Centre Mezzanine, Cedar Ridge Creative Centre and Albert Campbell Library.
 More sculptures are in private collections in Canada, United States, Bermuda, and United Kingdom.

 Joseph and Wolf Lebovic Foundation collection of 182 of her sculptures is incorporated into the City of Toronto Culture Collections.